mariyatom/Tic-Tac-Toe-Game/README.md

 ## Summary

-Today we're going to build an all time classic game, Tic-Tac-Toe!
+Today we're going to build an all-time classic game, Tic-Tac-Toe!
 All of the coding practice you have done so far in Sprints 3 and 4 has been fairly on the rails, so in this challenge we're going to give you a blank page and more freedom to tackle the problem in your own way.
 This is an exercise in problem solving and algorithmic thinking.
 This README provides instructions for _one_ possible solution but(!) as always with programming, there are a many different ways you could build Tic-Tac-Toe.
 If you have some programming experience already and want to go off the beaten path to solve this challenge - go for it!

 ## See it in action